 |PureVPN||Setup PureVPN on Raspberry Pi (PPTP)||from $9.95/month|

-To sum up, you may setup a VPN connection on your Raspberry PI without much hassle.
-You may go either with OpenVPN step-by-step setup or use the follow the tutorials of the above listed VPN providers.
+To sum up, you may set up a VPN connection on your Raspberry PI without much hassle.
+You may go either with OpenVPN step-by-step setup or use the following the tutorials of the above-listed VPN providers.
 Enjoy!

 Did you set up your Rasberry PI VPN?
 What do you use it for?
 Let us know your thoughts in the comments below.